2018 Choral Festival - Berlioz Requiem Redux

 2005 – Verdi Requiem at Chautauqua Institution

-the Finger Lakes Performing Arts Center in 2003, it was a challenge to come up with a program to match these exhilarating
+Orchestra at the Finger Lakes Performing Arts Center in 2003, it was a challenge to come up with a program to match these

-surrounded by brilliant sunshine with temperatures in the upper 70's, followed by a sumptuous buffet dinner for singers
+Amphitheater, surrounded by brilliant sunshine with temperatures in the upper 70's, followed by a sumptuous buffet dinner

-and their guests in the Victorian spendor of the Athenaeum Hotel, an hour or two for a leisurely stroll on the timeless Institution
+for singers and their guests in the Victorian spendor of the Athenaeum Hotel, an hour or two for a leisurely stroll on the

-300 voices of the combined Finger Lakes Choral Festival and Rochester Oratorio Society shimmered in the night air with the
+Nearly 300 voices of the combined Finger Lakes Choral Festival and Rochester Oratorio Society shimmered in the night

-haunting strains of "Requiem aeternum" and then exploded into the roof-raising "Dies irae," thrilling
+air with the haunting strains of "Requiem aeternum" and then exploded into the roof-raising "Dies irae,"

-the audience of over 4000 appreciative music lovers.
-Glowing comments abounded afer a performance, under the direction of
+thrilling the audience of over 4000 appreciative music lovers.
+Glowing comments abounded afer a performance, under the direction

 As reviewed by the Chautauquan